SixtiFever/covid_dashboard/Documentation/readme.md

 # How to use

 ### Running:

+Upon opening environmnet, ensure that the correct interpreter is selected.
+In VSC, this is in the bottom left corner, to the right of the current branch.

+> ``Python 3.9.7 64-bit``

 There are 2 ways to intiate the program.
 1. Run via the **Run python file** button on the covid_data_handler.py module
 2. Type **python3 covid_data_handler.py**  into the terminal